TrustyJAID/Blockchain-downloader/README.md

 - During install when it asks for what modules to install, ensure that the last option "install to `PATH`" is enabled.
 - After installing, run Command Prompt/Terminal
 - Change directory to where the file is saved (`cd /path/to/folder`)
+- Install the requirements with `pip`
+    - `pip install -r requirements.txt`
 - Run the command: `python blockchain_downloader.py [TRANSACTION_ID] [OUTPUT_FILENAME]`
     - `TRANSACTION_ID` is optional (don't include the `[]` brackets).
 It will ask for one upon start if one isn't supplied.
     - `OUTPUT_FILENAME` is optional (don't include the `[]` brackets).
 The default output filename is 'file'.